 Australian business schools are a significant part of the Australian university sector.

-- Australian business schools graduate one-third of Australia’s university students
+- Australian university business schools graduate 17% of domestic and 46% of international students in Australia.1

-- One-in-five Australian business schools are listed in the top 200 (or two percent) of universities worldwide in economics and business — the Academic Ranking of World Universities (ARWU)
+- Seven Australian business schools are listed in the top 200 (or two per cent) of universities worldwide in economics and business — the Academic Ranking of World Universities (ARWU) 4

 Australian business school graduates are in demand.

 - 72.8% of undergraduate business and management students had gained full-time employment in 2021, which is higher than the full-time employment rate across all study areas of 68.9%5

 In a longitudinal study of employment outcomes for recent graduates, 78.9% of business and management undergraduates were in full-time employment in 2018, increasing to 91.9% in 20216

 - Employers of management and commerce graduates have high satisfaction with their foundational (95%) and technical (94.2%) skills, as well as employability (90.3%)7